This question originally appeared on Quora: How does one cultivate the skill to “pick your battles”? Answer by Mira Zaslove, product manager.

 Sometimes, you can test the waters, “agree to disagree,” and easily move on.
 However, some battles are impossible to stop once you’ve started them.
 Be careful of picking battles that can quickly spiral out of your control.

-Keep in mind your s and know how serious the battle is likely to be, how long it will take for resolution, and how quickly/easily you can cut bait if you decide you don’t want to fight anymore.
+Keep in mind your sunk costs and know how serious the battle is likely to be, how long it will take for resolution, and how quickly/easily you can cut bait if you decide you don’t want to fight anymore.

 If the battle is important, and you have a good chance of wining, then in most cases you should fight it.
 However, there are times when it’s best to wait and re-evaluate—even if you know you are going to win.
 For example, if it’s going to upset an important ally, or take more time and effort than it is worth.